-CS 1000 Introduction to Microcomputers and Applications

-Computing technology and concepts; applications of personal computers.
+3-0-3 CS 1000 Introduction to Microcomputers and Applications Computing technology and concepts; applications of personal computers.
 Topics include hardware and software terminology, word processing, spreadsheets, e-mail, the Internet, the microcomputer's operating system and its use, ethics, and current trends in the use of computers.
 A hands-on laboratory is integrated with the course.

-CS 1010 Algorithmic Problem Solving

-An introduction to algorithm design and programming as components of the software life cycle, with emphasis on the development of algorithms for solving problems; introduction to the development environment for a particular programming language.
+3-0-3 CS 1010 Algorithmic Problem Solving An introduction to algorithm design and programming as components of the software life cycle, with emphasis on the development of algorithms for solving problems; introduction to the development environment for a particular programming language.

-CS 1301 Principles of Programming I

-Prerequisite: MATH 1101 or MATH 1111, and CS 1010 or equivalent, with a grade of "C" or better in each.
+- CS 1301 Principles of Programming I 4-0-4 Prerequisite: MATH 1101 or MATH 1111, with a grade of "C" or better in each.
 Programming-language syntax and semantics; problem solving; algorithm design and implementation using modern programming paradigms and techniques; data types and elementary data structures.
 This course involves extensive programming activities.

-CS 1302 Principles of Programming II

-Prerequisite: CS 1301 with a grade of "C" or better.
+Students without a strong math and programming background are encouraged to take CS 1010 first. - CS 1302 Principles of Programming II Prerequisite: CS 1301 with a grade of "C" or better.
 A continuation of CS 1301 with emphasis on advanced programming structures and techniques.
 Theory and applications of stacks, queues, and lists; recursion; file processing; introduction to binary trees.
 This course involves extensive programming activities.